Timing Belt Replacement Cost

 Timing belts tend to last between 60,000 and 100,000 miles

 If the timing belt breaks completely, your engine likely won’t turn over at all.
 You might hear the starter engage, but the engine won’t crank because the camshaft isn’t rotating.
-When your engine’s timing is off, it can lead to reduced power, sluggish performance, or difficulty accelerating, especially when going uphill or merging onto highways.
+When your engine’s timing is off, it can lead to reduced power, sluggish performance, or difficulty accelerating, especially when you’re driving uphill or merging onto highways.

 Are timing belt replacements covered under warranty?